 My child declines the [vaccine name] vaccine.
 Consequently, my daughter/son has signed this letter to refuse the vaccine.

-Please place a copy of this letter in my child’s school record.
+Please place a copy of this letter in my child’s school record and ensure that the vaccination team and responsible members of staff are aware of its existence.

 Yours sincerely,